New Glenn: Funding

 The development and manufacture of the New Glenn is being funded by Jeff Bezos, founder of Amazon.com, and the Department of the Air Force.
 Initially funded entirely by Bezos, after 2019 New Glenn will also receive US$500 million in funding under the United States Space Force National Security Space Launch (NSSL) program.
 By September 2017, Bezos had invested US$2.5 billion into New Glenn.

+First recovery via Landing Platform Vessel 1

+On November 13, 2025, the first stage of the New Glenn rocket named "Never Tell me the Odds" successfully landed on the Landing Platform Vessel Jackyln positioned 375 miles offshore in the Atlantic Ocean.
+This would be the first time ever Blue Origin would launch a spacecraft to orbit and land the first booster, an accomplishment only achieved by SpaceX by that point.